 Many factors go into how much you could recover in your property damage claim.
 This includes the limits of the policy, the cost of repairs, and other facts of the case.
 The damage to your property depends heavily on the circumstances.

-The types of repairs that may be recoverable from your insurance coverage or another type of claim or lawsuit include:
+The types of repairs that may be recoverable from your insurance coverage or through third-party claims include:

 - Residential property damage